-- Emphasis on practical skills and studio based learning: you will be creating your art and design in a studio environment and participate in group critiques with your fellow students.
+- Emphasis on practical skills and studio-based learning: you will be creating your art and design in a studio environment and participate in group critiques with your fellow students.

 - Access to Unitec's excellent communication studies and design facilities.

-- A mix of classroom sessions, practical workshops, critique sessions, guest speakers discussions, presentations and online learning.
+- A mix of classroom sessions, practical workshops, critique sessions, guest speakers, discussions, presentations and online learning.

-- A chance to take classes in Unitec's on-campus marae, a great setting to explore Maori oratorical traditions and the role of culture in communication.
+- A chance to take classes in Unitec's marae, a great setting to explore Māori oratorical traditions and the role of culture in communication.

 For this programme, you will need the following:

-- A minimum of 4 years secondary education
+- A minimum of 4 years’ secondary education;

-- A relevant qualification at Level 2 on the NZQF or above or an equivalent qualification; or
+- A relevant qualification at Level 3 on the New Zealand Qualifications Framework or equivalent qualifications (e.g. International Baccalaureate or Cambridge), or;

 Courses and timetables